nabilland/ice-cream-product-sentiment-analysis/README.md

 - The application of ADASYN generally improved classification performance across all models.
 - The combination of Support Vector Machine and ADASYN yielded the highest accuracy, demonstrating its effectiveness for binary sentiment classification with imbalanced data.

 Additionally, a detailed comparison of algorithm performance across the top and bottom five (5) Ben & Jerry’s ice cream products is included.
 This comparison covers the results from the original dataset and those processed using SMOTE and ADASYN techniques.
-Results are presented in the accompanying Jupyter notebook.
+Results are also presented in the accompanying Jupyter notebook.